-1. Are they modifying semester start/end dates?
+1. Are they modifying semester/ break schedules?

 Does “in-person” translate to business-as-usual?
 That is, does the school expect to offer a regular selection of courses and labs, and will they all be in-person with the usual number of students?
 Or does “in-person” mean fewer students per class?
 Or does it mean some classroom instruction mixed with some online instruction?
 And will any of these plans impact your ability to enroll in the courses you were hoping to take?

-5. What is the dorm situation?
+5. What's the dorm situation?